Enterprise Utility Platform Navigation Redesign

 UX Research Lead | Mixed Methods | Enterprise Digital Transformation

 TL;DR: Led a multi-study research program to redesign the navigation architecture of a large-scale utility platform.
-By aligning navigation with customer task intent rather than internal program structures, the research improved findability, reduced task friction, and secured leadership approval to implement a redesigned navigation system across the enterprise digital ecosystem.
+Priotitized customer intent to improve findability and reduce task friction through a research-driven navigation redesign and secured leadership approval to implement the changes across the enterprise digital ecosystem.

 Note on Confidentiality: Details have been generalized to respect proprietary information while preserving the research decisions, methods, and outcomes.